-Talking to Your Preschooler about God
+Talking to Your Kids About God (Preschool Edition)

 - As You Go.
 As you walk, talk, eat, drive, breathe, play, and prepare to sleep, share joyfully and naturally about Jesus.
 Walks in the woods can explore God’s creation, and marvel at his artistry.
 “Look at these cool raccoon tracks!
 Did you know…?”
 My kids and I have made up worship songs as we walked in the woods and across prairie grasslands.
 “Thank you for the trees, thank you for the birds…” There is nothing sweeter than hearing a lilting preschooler lisp songs to God.

 - Practice and Encourage Natural Prayers.
 While liturgical prayers can be meaningful and helpful, don’t underestimate the power of encouraging children to speak their heart as well.
 In simple plain terms, talk to Jesus aloud with your child.
 Thank him for the sunshine; pray for safety for passing siren-waling emergency vehicles; thank him for the peanut butter and jelly sandwich and the orange slices for lunch.
 Invite your kids to take turns praying too.
 “Who’d like to pray?”

 - Intentionally Share Jesus Stories.
 Preschoolers are drawn to stories with adventure, superheroes, and excitement.
 The Bible is full of wild and exciting true accounts.
 With sincere excitement, cuddle up with your child and start the narration.
 “One day when Jesus and his friends were out walking…” Or “Did you know?
 There was one day when Jesus was on a boat…” “Jesus helped people!
 He …” The tales are endless and as the true picture of who Jesus was and is surfaces, our children will be entranced by how delightful and strong Jesus is.